rzafiamy/oconsole/app/combined_output.md

             "type": "function",
             "function": {
                 "name": "run_safe_command",
-                "description": "Executes a specific, pre-approved Linux command for targeted operations.", "parameters": {
+                "description": "Executes a specific, pre-approved Linux command for targeted operations.
+Do NOT use this to create files; use the 'create_file' tool instead.", "parameters": {
                     "type": "object",
                     "properties": {